COVID-19 Resources for Seniors

 For information or to register for our Community Based Services, call the Passmore Center 919-245-2015 or Seymour Center 919-968-2070

-Fit Seniors:"At home" exercise and wellness options designed to help keep you fit and healthy.
+Fit Seniors: Exercise and wellness options designed to help keep you fit and healthy.
 Exercise with your favorite OCDOA fitness instructor, and discover valuable tools for staying healthy at home or on the go.
-Try something new using easy to follow health and exercise guides, videos and live online classes.
+Try something new using easy to follow health and in-person exercise instruction, videos and/or live online classes.
 Visit Fit Seniors for options like Balance Class I, Yoga, Strength Training, Staying Well at Home, Safe Driving and more.
-New options added frequently so stay tuned and get started today, it’s FREE!
+New options added frequently so stay tuned, some are FREE!

 Senior Centers: Here are a few of the many ways that senior center staff and volunteers are making a difference: